madenindya/DeliveryService/README.md

 State Space Search simulation
 using **java aima** to solve problems

-Problem:
-Two couriers need to deliver foods to customers
-The input map contains river(obstacle) and one way
+Two couriers need to deliver foods to customers.
+The input map contains river(obstacle) and one way.

-Try to get find the shortest path
+Try to find the shortest path for the couriers to take!

 ### Running
 ```